solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_04_Summary.md

 - Understand the phases in the developer evolution journey.
 - Be able to evaluate where your application sites in the journey.
-- Be congnizant of the changes that are needed to applications to move to the next state.
+- Be cognizant of the changes that are needed to applications to move to the next state.
-- Utilize modern development and deployment methodoligies.
+- Utilize modern development and deployment methodologies.